CMPSC-203-Allegheny-College-Fall-2022/code-of-conduct/conduct.md

 #### Unacceptable Conduct

 - Students should not be rude when there is a conflict.
-- Students should not get angry at the other person.
+- Students should not get angry at other individuals.
 - Students should not raise their voice when there is a conflict.

 ### Infractions